hyuncat/hyuncat/README.md

 ### 🌱 Currently:
-I'm excited to be spending this summer working on 3 distinct projects!
+I'm excited to be spending this summer working on 2 distinct projects!
 1. **RichStudio** _(UND Hur Lab)_ - A web-based application which implements a novel biological pathway clustering algorithm based on gene-level similarity.
 Hoping to release it as a package and write a publication by the end of summer!
 2. **DNA-origami** _(Columbia Gang Lab)_ - Developing algorithms and programmatic interfaces for finding optimal # of unique voxels and DNA bindings to create a desired nanoparticle unit lattice.
-3. **SmartCane** _(Columbia IRT Lab)_ - Implementing CV-based solutions for obstacle recognition for use in a haptic-powered smart walking cane.

 ### 🎧 Other interests:
 Outside of coding, I love music!
 I play violin in the Columbia University Orchestra and am involved in chamber music.
 I also like drawing and playing tennis in my free time.